Man pleads guilty in fatal shootings of 8 from Ohio family

-A man pleaded guilty in the murders of his child’s mother and seven other members of her family on Thursday, the fifth anniversary of when the shootings were discovered in southern Ohio.
+A man pleaded guilty Thursday in the murders of his child’s mother and seven members of her family in 2016 — a grisly crime that spread terror across their rural Ohio community and stirred rumors of drug dealers and hit men before authorities concluded it stemmed from a custody dispute.

-Edward “Jake” Wagner pleaded guilty to 23 counts in Pike County court in a deal with prosecutors that spares him from a potential death penalty.
-He agreed to cooperate in the cases against his parents and brother, who also are charged in the Rhoden family slayings of seven adults and a teenage boy.
+On the fifth anniversary of the slayings, Edward “Jake” Wagner pleaded guilty to 23 counts in southern Ohio’s Pike County in a deal with prosecutors that spares him from being sentenced to death.
+He agreed to cooperate in the cases against his parents and brother, who are also charged in the Rhoden family slayings of seven adults and a teenage boy.

-“I am guilty, your honor,” Wagner calmly told the judge again and again, as each count was read.
-The charges included eight counts of aggravated murder, as well as charges of conspiracy, aggravated burglary, tampering with evidence and other charges.
+“I am guilty, your honor,” Wagner calmly told the judge again and again, as Judge Randy Deering read each count aloud.
+The charges included eight counts of aggravated murder, as well as charges of conspiracy, aggravated burglary, tampering with evidence, unlawful sexual conduct with a minor and other counts.

+Wagner admitted he was personally responsible for five of the deaths, special prosecutor Angela Canepa said.
+He gave prosecutors a full account of what happened that morning, along with information that led to them to additional evidence.
+She did not say what that evidence was.

-Wagner, 28, said he was deeply sorry.
-He wasn’t immediately sentenced, but his lawyers acknowledged in court that the plea means he will die in prison, and they said he understood that.
+Wagner, 28, said in court that he is “deeply and very sorry.”
+He wasn’t immediately sentenced, but his lawyers said he understands he faces a lifetime behind bars.

+“He knows he’s going to die in prison without any judicial release.
+As horrifying as this is for all, he is as sorry as he could be,” defense attorney Gregory Meyers told the judge.

 The killings in April 2016 — at three trailers and a camper near Piketon — terrified residents in the surrounding rural community and prompted one of the most extensive criminal investigations in state history.
 It took authorities more than two years to announce the arrests.